Kiplinger ranks Loyola one of the best college values for 2019

 Within six to nine months of graduation, 98% of Loyola alumni are employed, in graduate school, or completing a year of service.
 Loyola is ranked in the top 2% of more than 2,400 four-year U.S. colleges and universities for economic value added to the mid-career salary of its alumni.
 A Loyola degree adds about 30% to the predicted mid-career salary of graduates.

-The full “Best College Values” report is available on kiplinger.com and will appear in the September 2019 issue of Kiplinger Personal Finance.
+The full "Best College Values" report will appear in the September 2019 issue of Kiplinger Personal Finance.